rderooy/dosbox-x-wiki/Home.md

 2. Auto-mount drives: If you are using Windows, DOSBox-X will ask if you want to give it access to your Windows drive when you try to go to a drive (e.g. C:), but that drive has not yet been mounted inside DOSBox-X. This basically makes DOSBox-X access to the same drives as in your Windows system.
 If you answer Y for Yes, then the whole Windows drive will be mounted and accessible within DOSBox-X. It is not recommended to mount your Windows Drive C: inside DOSBox-X because DOSBox-X will then be able to access all files and directories in your Windows Drive C:, and there is already a chance that something unexpected may happen in this case.

+DOSBox-X features a configuration GUI which allows you to change its settings via its graphical interface.
+Similar to DOSBox, there is a configuration file (dosbox.conf in the current directory or in your user directory) where you can modify the DOSBox-X settings.
+But instead of editing this configuration file, you can change DOSBox-X settings directly within the DOSBox-X program.
+If DOSBox-X is not yet running, you can start this configuration GUI by using the command-line option -startui (or -startgui) of dosbox-x.exe program.
+On the other hand, if DOSBox-X is already running, you can do so by clicking on the "Configuration GUI" option from the "Main" menu in the DOSBox-X menu bar, or using the STARTGUI command from the DOS command line inside DOSBox-X.

-Note that if you are using the MOUNT command method, you do not have to always type these commands.
-DOSBox-X has a configuration file (dosbox.conf in the current directory or in your user directory), and in this file there is an [autoexec] section.
+For example, if you are using the MOUNT command method to mount your host drives/directories as DOSBox-X's drives, you do not have to always type these commands.
+Instead, you can put these commands in the "autoexec" section of the DOSBox-X configuration interface, and then save them.
+These correspond to the [autoexec] section of DOSBox-X's configuration file.
 The commands present there are run each time when DOSBox-X starts, so you can use this section for the mounting.

 Even though DOSBox-X runs in a Windows by default, you can also change it to full-screen mode.
 Simply press the shortcut F11+F, and DOSBox-X will become full-screen.
-Alternatively, you may edit the DOSBox-X configuration file and change the option fullscreen=false to fullscreen=true under the [sdl] section.
+Alternatively, you may modify this setting in the Sdl section of the DOSBox-X configuration interface (or change the option fullscreen=false to fullscreen=true under the [sdl] section of DOSBox-X's configuration file).
 To get back from fullscreen mode, simply press the shortcut F11+F again.

 ### Functions of DOSBox-X's GUI menus